iMacker2020/GoSyntaxForXcode/README.md

 - Paste the UUID to under DVTPlugInCompatibilityUUIDs.

 Uninstall:
-- run the included installer with the option of "uninstall": ./installer uninstall
+- Run the included installer with the option of "uninstall": ./installer uninstall